 IOC World Bird List - the website gives all the latest information on world bird taxonomy according to the scientific body that we at Birding Ecotours follow.
 You can learn about species that have been newly described, any recent and past splits (creation of a new species, which is happening a lot in Indonesia) and lumps (deletion of a species) of existing species, and plenty of additional useful information.

-Magnificent Bird-of-paradise, always a visual treat!
+Magnificent Bird-of-paradise, always a visual treat, but it does like hiding in dark patches of forest!